 1620 Mayflower exploring party

-By March the number of passengers and crew, was down to 47.
-From Bradford’s History.
+By March the number of passengers and crew, was down from 102 to 47 souls.
+In Bradford’s History.
 “Of these hundred persons which came first over in this first ship together, the greater half died in the general mortality, and most of them in two or three months’ time.”

 Joan Hurst, her husband John Tilley, John’s brother Edward Tilley and Ann, his wife, they died the first winter and were buried in Coles Hill Burial Ground.
 Joan and John’s daughter Elizabeth was left an orphan and eventually married another passenger John Howland.
-Elizabeth and John had 10 kids who all survived so today this couple has 2 million Mayflower descendants.
-I’m working on getting this Mayflower connection officially verified, the 400th anniversary is coming up November 2020.
+Elizabeth and John had 10 kids who all survived so today this couple has more than 2 million Mayflower diverse descendants.
+I’m working on getting this Mayflower connection officially verified, the 400th anniversary was November 2020, greatly hampered by the global pandemic.

 Thomas was born about 1602 in England and was living in Hingham, Massachusetts by 1637 when he and his (probable) brother Peter were on a handwritten list, First Settlers, of Hingham.
 About 1643 Thomas married Anna her last name is unknown.
 Thomas was a weaver and farmer.
 He was a freeman in 1645.